I Spy (1965 TV series): Characters and settings

 I Spy broke ground in that it was the first American television drama to feature a black actor (Cosby) in a lead role.
 Originally an older actor was slated to play a fatherly mentor to Culp's character.
 After seeing Cosby performing stand-up comedy on a talk-show, Sheldon Leonard decided to take a chance on hiring him to play opposite Culp.
 The concept was changed from a mentor-protégé relationship to same-age partners who were equals.
-It was also notable that Cosby's race was never an issue in any of the stories, though on occasion oblique references surfaced (such as in the second-season episode "One Of Our Bombs Is Missing," in which Scott jokingly said that he would "join the Klan," if it would help them recover a lost atomic bomb).
+It was also notable that Cosby's race was never an issue in any of the stories, though on occasion oblique references surfaced (such as in the second-season episode "One of Our Bombs Is Missing," in which Scott jokingly said that he would "join the Klan," if it would help them recover a lost atomic bomb).
 Nor was his character in any way subservient to Culp's, with the exception that Culp's "Kelly Robinson" was a more experienced agent.
 (Culp revealed in his audio commentary on the DVD release that he and Cosby agreed early on that "Our statement is a non-statement" regarding race, and the subject was never discussed again.)
 As a strait-laced Rhodes Scholar fluent in many languages, Cosby's "Scotty" was really the brains of the team.
 His partner was the athlete and playboy who lived by his wits.

 I Spy was a trailblazer in its use of exotic international locations in an attempt to emulate the James Bond film series.
 This was unique for a television show, especially since the series actually filmed its lead actors at locations ranging from Spain to Japan, rather than relying on stock footage.
 Compare with the more recent series, Alias, which also utilized worldwide settings but rarely filmed outside the Los Angeles region.
-Contrast the extensive use of location shooting with I Spy's contemporaries on NBC Mission: Impossible and The Man from U.N.C.L.E., which were mostly filmed on the Desilu and MGM back lots, respectively.
+Contrast the extensive use of location shooting with I Spy's contemporaries on CBS's Mission: Impossible and on NBC's The Man from U.N.C.L.E., which were mostly filmed on the Desilu and MGM back lots, respectively.
 Location filming is expensive and requires significantly more planning than studio filming, but the resulting quality was key to I Spy's success.
 Each season the producers would select four or five scenic locations around the world and create stories that took advantage of the local attractions.
-Episodes were filmed in Hong Kong, Athens, Rome, Florence, Madrid, Venice, Tokyo, Mexico City, Acapulco, San Francisco, Las Vegas, and Morocco.
+Episodes were filmed in Hong Kong, Athens, Rome, Florence, Madrid, Seville, Venice, Tokyo, Mexico City, Acapulco, San Francisco, Las Vegas, and Morocco.